Throwaway nation: food waste in Australia

 Love your leftovers

-Okay, so one big way that you can get on top of your food waste is to plan ahead.
+Okay, so one big way that you can get on top of the food waste in Australia is to plan ahead.
 Consider what you’ve got going on that week, how many people need to be fed, how many meals need to be prepared, and what you’ve already got on hand to cook with.

 “Have a plan and stick to it,” Verghesi says.
 “Plan to make X tonight and Y tomorrow.
 And if there are leftovers, plan to have them the following day.
 It’s about thinking things through.”